meshcloud/meshcloud-docs/docs/meshstack.azure.md

 ## Subscription Provisioning

-To provide Azure Subscription for your organization's meshProjects, meshcloud supports using Enterprise Enrollment or allocating from a pool of pre-provisioned subscriptions.
+To provide Azure Subscription for your organization's meshProjects, meshcloud supports using Enterprise Enrollment or allocating from a pool of externally-provisioned subscriptions.

 ### Using Enterprise Enrollment